What Is a PO Number and How to Create It (+ Examples)

 Practical Examples and the Structure of PO Numbers

-Let’s break down how PO numbers work in real life.
+To understand how a PO number works, let’s take an example.
 Say you’re a business purchasing 500 custom-printed T-shirts.
-Your PO might look like this: PO2023-06-500T.
+The PO number example might look like this: PO2023-06-500T.
 Here’s how that breaks down:

 • PO: Purchase Order